 Recently we took the kids out to snorkel on the Tangalooma shipwrecks on a family friendly day trip with a company called River to Bay.
-Right up front I need to let you know that our trip was hosted by the company, but as always, our review is an honest account of our experience of the day and the company/staff.
+Right up front I need to let you know that our trip was hosted by the company, but as always, this review is an honest account of our experience of the day and the company/staff.

 If snorkeling the Tangalooma wrecks has been on your bucket list for ever, and you have never got around to making it happen, then read on my friend, because I was that person too… and this article is going to show you just how easy it is and how much fun you will have with your family on this exciting day trip from the Brisbane River.